 I started my own store recently at AuthenticThemes but I still keep a portfolio at Envato and will be releasing products hopefully every month.
 Even though Envato takes a large portion of the sales to me it’s very small compared to all the advantages.

 - Envato does a lot of the advertising for you.

 - There is already a large member base and exposure for your products.

 - The Elite program has some great benefits and is also fun to be a part of.

 - And overall it’s a very nice community to be a part of.

 When did you discover WPBakery Page Builder and how was your very first meeting?

 I discovered the WPBakery Page Builder when it was first released but I didn’t think much of it at the time.
-At first, I was a little sceptical, but as time went by the plugin was updated and improved and really started to stand out.
+At first, I was a little skeptical, but as time went by the plugin was updated and improved and really started to stand out.

 At the moment, you have several themes backed up by WPBakery Page Builder.
-How did you come up with the idea to include visual content plugin in your theme package?
+How did you come up with the idea to include the visual content plugin in your theme package?